PeppeL-G/course-material/src/lectures/report-writing/README.md

     * Do they live in big cities?
     * Are they old?
     * Etc.
+* When are they having the problem?
+* How does the problem impact the rest of their lives?
 * Etc.

-To analyse the problem could be a big project itself taking many months, but let us keep things minimal here and move on.
+To analyse the problem could be a big project itself taking many months, but let us keep things minimal here (you don't have time to do an analyze in depth for the project works you do in school) and move on.

 ### The solution
 When you have a good understanding of the problem, you need to come up with a solution to the the problem.
-What the solution looks like do of course depends on what the problem is, but in our case the solution will involve creating software of some kind.
+What the solution looks like do of course depends on what the problem is, but in our case the solution will always involve the creation of some kind of software.
 For example, if the problem is *My children has grown up and now I have a lot of small clothes no one in the family can use*, then maybe the solution could be to create a website where people can sell their clothes to others.

 Often you don't only come up with one solution, but many different solutions (coming up with different solutions could be a project itself taking many months), and then you continue to work with the solution you think is the most promising one.
 When you do, you need to be sure that the people having the problem really think that your solution is a good solution and are willing to use it (optimally willing to pay money for it 🤑).
 You can compare your solution to existing solutions to see if your solution seems to be better.
 For example, parents might throw/give away their children clothes for free now, but with your solution they would get some money for them, which would make them prefer your solution.
+Making a survey and asking the people having the problem is of course also a very good idea.

-When you have decided which solution to go with, you need to realize it (in this case to build the website), and this is what your project work will be about.
+When you have decided which solution to go with, you need to realize it (in the previous example build the website), and this is what your project work will be about.

 ## Report structure
-Most report are quite long, so we divide it into chapters, making it a bit more structured.
+Most reports are quite long, so we divide them into chapters, making it a bit more structured.
 But which chapters should we have?
 In which order should they be?
-There's no single answer to this, but let me give you an example of a good structure.
+There's no single correct answer to this, but let me give you an example of a good structure.

-### The first chapter: Introduction
+### Chapter 1: Introduction
-The first chapter in the report should introduce the reader to project.
-The reader does so far not know anything about your project, so the first thing you need to do is to explain to the reader which problem you try to solve and how you intend to solve it.
+The first chapter in the report should introduce the reader to the project.
+The reader does so far not know anything about your project, so the first thing you need to explain to the reader is which problem you try to solve and how you intend to solve it.

-In this chapter you can think of the reader as an investor with a lot of money, and your goal is to convince the reader that the problem is a serious problem worth solving, and that your solution solves the problem in an excellent way.
-If you manage to convince the reader about this, she will be willing to invest some money in the project, and you get the money you need to start working on the project and to build the solution.
+In this chapter you can think of the reader as an investor with a lot of money, and your goal is to convince the investor that the problem is a serious problem worth solving, and that your solution solves the problem in an excellent way.
+If you manage to convince the investor of this, she might be willing to invest some money in your project, and you get the money you need to start working on the project and to build the solution.

-In our case the solution is a website, so we need to tell the reader what problem the users of the website are having and then explain how they solve that problem through the website.
-A UML use-case diagram is an excellent tool to visualize what the users can do on the website.
+In our case the solution is a website, so we need to tell the reader what problem the users of the website are having and then explain how they solve that problem by using the website.
+A UML use-case diagram is an excellent tool to visualize what the user will be able to do on the website.

-::: warning Remember!
+::: tip Keep it simple!
 Investors are not technical people (just rich and stupid bastards 😉), so avoid using technical terms.
-Anyone reading your report should be able to understand the text in the Introduction chapter, even your grandpa who doesn't even know to turn off the radio.
+Anyone reading your report should be able to understand the text in the Introduction chapter, even your grandpa who doesn't even know how to turn off the radio.
 :::

-### The second chapter: Solution
+### Chapter 2: Solution
 So, you have decided on a solution and you've got the money you need to build it from an investor?
 Great, now we just need to figure out how we should build it.
 The solution is usually quite complex, so dividing the solution into multiple chapters is usually a good idea.

 In our case, the solution is a website, so this chapter could be about giving an overview of how we will implement the website.
 In our case we could explain that a user will use her web browser on her computer to communicate with our web application running on our server, and our server in turn will communicate with our database that runs on yet another server.

-In our case the solution consists of two components:
+In our case the solution consists of two components we create ourselves:

 * The web application
 * The database